Automattic/o2/README.md

 This plugin works with the p2-breathe theme, available at https://wpcom-themes.svn.automattic.com/p2-breathe

 This plugin uses Genericons.
-You should install and activate the Genericon'd plugin, available at https://wordpress.org/plugins/genericond/
+If you're using [Jetpack](http://jetpack.me/), then you should already have them available.
+If you're not using Jetpack, you should install and activate the Genericon'd plugin, available at https://wordpress.org/plugins/genericond/